johnnewman/CircularSpinner/README.md

 ## CircularSpinner

-A small SwiftUI package for drawing an animated circular spinner.
+A Swift package for drawing an animated circular spinner in SwiftUI.
 Enjoy!

 CircularSpinner is a stroked background circle with a spinning foreground puck.
-The puck's length oscillates between long and short at each rotation cycle.
+The puck's length oscillates between long and short at each spin cycle.
 You can simply declare a CircularSpinner in your View hierarchy and it will automatically animate.

 The stroked foreground and background can be any ShapeStyle.
-This allows for special effects like shadows and gradients.
+This allows for special effects like shadows and gradients to be applied to either layer.
 By default, the spinner will fill its container's bounds, but you can supply a diameter to the initializer.

 <img src="Git%20Resources/spinners.gif" alt="Example GIF" width="374" height="109" loop=infinite>

-#### API
+### API

 There are two initializers.
 The main initializer offers the most customization, accepting separate background and forground ShapeStyles: